Couleslaw/Project-L/docs/UserDocs/index.md

 Each player has a column showing how many pieces of each type they have.
 On the very right is a column showing the number of pieces left in the shared reserve.
 The column of the current player is highlighted, alongside the pieces they own.

-The current player in the picture above is Kuba.
-He has 2 yellow pieces, 1 green piece and 1 orange piece.
-You can also see that there are only 9 yellow pieces left in the shared reserve.
+### Example

+In the picture above:

+- Both the white and black decks contain 5 puzzles.
+- The current player is **Kuba** and he is currently working on two puzzles.
+- Kuba has 1 green piece, 1 orange piece, 1 blue piece, 2 cyan pieces and 1 purple piece.
+- Karel has 4 green pieces, 1 orange piece, 1 blue piece and 1 pink piece.
+- There are 7 green pieces left in the shared reserve.

 ### Pause Menu

 ![Pause Menu](./images/PauseMenu.png)

-The pause menu is opened by pressing `ESC` or `P` and it contains a lot of useful information.
+The pause menu is opened by clicking the button in the top-left corner or by pressing `ESC` or `P`.
+It contains a lot of useful information.
 It shows who is the current player, how many actions he has left in this turn, and what is the current game phase:

 - Normal
 - Next round is final